UCL/TDMS/tdms/tests/system/README.md

   illsetup: True
   # Whether the time-domain field needs to be computed prior to defining the scattering matrix and other material properties.
 Defaults to False if not present.
   calc_tdfield: True
+  # One of pstd (pseudo-spectral time domain), fdtd (finite difference time domain).
+The time-propagation solver method to use.
+Defaults to fdtd if not present
+  solver_method: pstd
+  # One of cubic (cubic) or bli (band-limited).
+The interpolation method to use when extracting field values at spatial locations off the computational grid.
+Defaults to cubic if not present.
+  interpolation: cubic

-  # Starts a block which contains the details of all the runs within this system test that use mat_file_1 as their input
+  # This key starts another block, which contains the details of all the runs within this system test that use foo.mat as their input
   runs:
-    # Each key in this block defines the name of one run of tdms, using mat_file_1.mat as the input data
+    # Each key in this block defines the name of one run of tdms, using foo.mat as the input data
     run_name_1:
       # The name of the reference .mat output to compare the output of the local tdms run to.
       reference: reference.mat